krishnakanthpps/PerfDashboard/README.md

 * Bulk operations (for indexing and search operations)
 * Percolator ("reversed search" - alerts, classification)
 * Suggesters ("Did you mean ...?")
-* Index aliases (Grouping, filtering or "renaming" of indices)
+* Index aliases (Grouping, filtering or "renaming" of indices every day)
 * Index templates (automatic index configuration)
-* Monitoring API (amount of memory used, number of operations)
+* Monitoring API (amount of memory used, number of operations, etc.)

 * Pie charts have nested levels

 ## <a name="DownloadInstaller"> Download Installer</a>
 Kibana installs with its own Node.js server.
 It doesn't use a web server.